pondermatic/kb-support/readme.txt

 * **Tweak**: Added post status colours to the status view links on the tickets edit screen
 * **Tweak**: Added counts to reply filter dropdown on edit screen
+* **Tweak**: If you are not hiding closed tickets, the 'All' view link now displays 'All Tickets'

 = 1.4 =